haydenrou/dotfiles/README.md

 ## File Structure:

-Most files in this repo are structured so that you can symlink the directory directly into `~/.config`, except for a few such as `zshrc` etc.
+Most files in this repo are structured so that you can symlink the directory directly into `~/.config`, except for a few that need to live in different places such as `zshrc`.

 ## Neovim Plugins: